motech99/T2A2-API-Webserver/README.md

 #### Normalisation

 **Avoiding Redundancy:** The ERD helps in normalising the database by eliminating redundant data.
-For example, moves are stored separately in the Moves table and linked to Pokémon through the Pokemon_Moves table.
+For example, moves are stored separately in the Moves table and linked to Pokemon through the Pokemon_Moves table.

 **Data Integrity:** Ensures that data is stored in only one place, reducing the chances of data anomalies and maintaining consistency.